silaspe/maths/docs/group_theory.md

 Let's say you pick an element $a$ and you keep ∘ing by it until you form a subgroup.
 By Lagrange's theorem, the size of the subgroup is either $1$, $2$ or $4$.

 If it's $1$, you clearly just picked the identity element.
 If it's $4$, it's just the cyclic group, and the only other possibility is that it's $2$.
-If it is $2$, then $a$ must be its own inverse.
+If it is $2$, then $a^2$ must be $e$.

 Let's do the same with another term $b$.
-Once again, if the size is $1$, you clearly just picked the identity, and if the size is $4$, it's clearly just the cyclic group. (and this is the only part that I didn't figure out last night.)
+Once again, if the size is $1$, you clearly just picked the identity, and if the size is $4$, it's clearly just the cyclic group.
+(And this is the only part that I didn't figure out last night.)
 But this is still consistent as $b^2$ must equal $a$, then that term squared must have been the identity.

-Anyways, the point is that $b$ must be its own inverse if the group isn't just the cyclic group.
+Anyways, the point is that $a^2$ must be $e$ if the group isn't just the cyclic group.

 Let's pick the final element $c$.
 You know the drill by now, so I won't go over it again.

 But what's worth noting is that  this subgroup can't be of size $4$, because if it was, then it would just be the cyclic group, but it can't be the cyclic group as the cyclic group only has one non-identity term that squares to the identity.

-Anyways we now know that any cyclic group with non-identity elements $a$, $b$, and $c$ has to have the following equality:
+Anyways, we now know that any cyclic group with non-identity elements $a$, $b$, and $c$ has to have the following equality:

 $$ a^2 = b^2 = c^2 = e $$

 The proof is almost complete, I just have to ask the question: what is $a$ ∘ $b$?
-It can't be the identity because of the following, it can't be $a$ because of the following after that, it can't be $b$ because of the one after that, so the only possibility is that it is $c$. he same argument works even when you swap out $a$ and $b$ for something else.
+It can't be the identity because of the following, it can't be $a$ because of the following after that, it can't be $b$ because of the one after that, so the only possibility is that it is $c$.
+The same argument works even when you swap out $a$ and $b$ for something else.

 $$ a ∘ b = e $$